Lenitra/O-Pynet/README.md

 #### Major stages of project development :
-1. Concretely define the project
+1. Concretely define the project<br>
 Draw up a trello board, create a github repo, write the specifications.

 2. Start the development<br>